 Programs and other revenues consist of the reimbursement for expenses incurred from programs that AMP offers to its members.
-These programs include energy control center expenses, certain feasibility studies and other services.
+These programs include the energy control center, an energy efficiency program, a renewable energy credits program, certain feasibility studies and other services.
 Revenue from these programs is recorded as costs are incurred.

-Accounts receivable includes \$59,658,024 and \$61,233,308 for capacity and energy delivered to members during the years ended December 31, 2010 and 2009, respectively, which were not billed until the subsequent year.
+Accounts receivable includes \$51,508,418 and \$59,658,024 for capacity and energy delivered to members during the years ended December 31, 2011 and 2010, respectively, which were not billed until the subsequent year.